DataDog/integrations-core/flink/README.md

 ### Service Checks

-flink does not include any service checks.
+Flink does not include any service checks.

 ### Events